mauroreisvieira/react-for-beginners/readme.md

 ## Hooks

 -   `useState` — This hook returns a state full value and a function to update it.
     Originally, we had to initialize the apps state separately and then use the setState function to update the state’s value.

 -   `useEffect` — This hook takes a function that contains code (fetching data or subscribing to a service) and returns a function that will be executed every time before the effect runs and when the component is unmounted — in order to re-initialize itself from the last iteration.

 -   `useContext` — This hook accepts a context object and returns the current context value, as given by the nearest context provider for the given context.

+## JSX